nmasse-itix/OpenShift-Docker-Images/grafana/README.md

 ## Deploy Prometheus

-To deploy prometheus, process the `grafana.yaml` template with at least the `NAMESPACE` parameter.
-This parameter must be the name of the OpenShift project where you want to deploy prometheus.
+To deploy prometheus, process the `prometheus.yaml` template with at least the `NAMESPACE` parameter.
+This parameter must be the name of the OpenShift project where you want to deploy Prometheus.
 This parameter is required to setup correctly the OpenShift authentication in Prometheus.

 For instance, to deploy Prometheus in a project named "my-metrics", use: